Bicycling Street Smarts, CyclingSavvy Edition

 [CA-MUTCD, Section 9B.06]

-The Bicycles May Use Full Lane sign (R4-11) may be used on roadways where no bicycle lanes or adjacent shoulders usable by bicyclists are present and where travel lanes are too narrow for bicyclists and motor vehicles to safely operate side by side.
-This sign may be used in locations where it is important to inform road users that bicyclists might occupy the travel lane.
+This sign may be used on roadways with no bicycle lanes or adjacent shoulders usable by bicyclists and where travel lanes are too narrow for bicyclists and motor vehicles to share safely side by side.
+It may also be used where it is important to inform road users that bicyclists might occupy the travel lane.

 Shared Lane Marking (“Sharrow”)